Maor-Ar/Maor-Ar/README.md

 <br />

-hi, my name is [Maor Arnon](https://maor-ar.github.io/), a passionate self-taught full stack developer and a freelance software engineer from Israel. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+My name is [Maor Arnon](https://maor-ar.github.io/), a passionate self-taught full stack developer and a freelance software engineer from Israel. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i am learning a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.